solingenn/laravel-movie-api/README.md

 Simple API for inserting, showing all or one movie or person, updating and deleting movie or person.

+Create database movie-api, set collation to utf8mb4_general_ci.
+From project root run ./setup.sh script, it will automatically migrate tables (first it will drop all tables if they exist) and it will run all tests.

 Before using API, user must be registered and signed in.
 Received token in JSON response must be entered into Authorization->Bearer Token, otherwise endpoints will return ```Unauthorized``` message.